New York Comic Con: A Beginner’s Guide

 Voltron on the Javits Main Stage

 If you were unsuccessful at getting a Main Stage panel seat in the Pre-Show Reservations, you can line up in the stand-by lines for another chance.
 Main Stage stand-by will be located in the Queue Hall.
-The Empire Stage is located in the Javits extension on the fifth level, and the stand-by line is located in a room nearby.
+The Empire Stage is located in the Javits extension on the fifth level, and the stand-by line is usually located directly across from the room.

 Hit the Floor

 Don’t miss the floor!
 Use the map if you’re interested in something specific, but if not, just browse!
-The floor at New York Comic Con is home to publishers (books and comics), studios, TV shows, and various vendors featuring all sorts of geeky merchandise.
+The floor at NYCC is home to publishers (books and comics), studios, TV shows, and various vendors featuring all sorts of geeky merchandise.
 If you’re interested in signings or giveaways, the booths generally have paper copies of their schedule to hand out so you know when everything is.

 The floor is crowded, so be mindful of others when walking.
 If you have a backpack, make sure you don’t smack anyone with it when you turn around.
+If you’re in cosplay, pay attention to any oversize props you may have.
 Don’t stop suddenly in the middle of the aisle and generally just try to keep the flow moving until you can step aside and out of the way.

 If you see a cosplayer you like, be polite!
 Cosplay is NOT consent.
 Ask if you can take their picture, and move off to the side so as to not block the aisles.
-If you’re really into cosplay, a lot of cosplayers convene directly in front of the Javits on the Inner Roadway.
+If you’re really into cosplay, you can check out one of the many cosplay meetups, or a lot of cosplayers convene directly in front of the Javits on the Inner Roadway.

 Make sure you visit Artist Alley, as well!
 A lot of artists open up commissions before the convention, so keep an eye out for that.
-New York Comic Con always posts a list of the artists attending with a sample of some of their work, so you can scroll through that and see if anything catches your eye.
+NYCC always posts a list of the artists attending with a sample of some of their work, so you can scroll through that and see if anything catches your eye.

 Meet People